jjnurminen/hpimon/README.md

 # hpimon

-This is a realtime monitor of continuous HPI for Elekta MEG systems (TRIUX/Neuromag).
+This is a realtime monitor of continuous HPI for Elekta MEG systems (TRIUX/Neuromag), written in PyQt.

 NOTE: still seriously work in progress.

 ## Installation